Top Countries For Expats… And Why We Don’t Recommend Any Of Them!

 That’s why you want residency… here’s the easiest way to get it quickly from Panama.

 The most efficient way to get residency in Panama is through investment.
 You can either buy a condo for $350,000 or buy teak for $20,000.
-The teak program is quick, easy, and doesn’t lock you in like a real estate purchase does.
+The teak program is quick, easy, and doesn’t lock you in as a real estate purchase does.

 This assumes you’re from the US, EU, UK, or any of the other top 50 countries.
-For more on Panama reforestation visa, see: Best Panama Residency by Investment Program.